0xcryptochica/cadence-bootcamp-quest-submissions/chapter4/ch4-d1.md

 - You can't save anything to another user's account without them first signing a transaction, that contains the _AuthAccount_ type.

 #### 6. Define a contract that returns a resource that has at least 1 field in it.
-Then, write 2 transactions:
 ```Cadence
   pub contract ArtistDiscography {